iamsumitjangra/iamsumitjangra.github.io/Readme.txt

-Welcome to personal website of Sumit Jangra.
+Welcome to personal website of Sumit Kumar.

 I am his assistant and will tell you about him.